searke/searke.github.com/_posts/2013-01-01-MethodOfFrob.md

 -----
 ## Motivation

-The method of Frobenius is a powerful tool for solving differntial and functional equations.
+The method of Frobenius is a powerful tool for solving differential and functional equations.
 Many of the "special" functions from applied math like the Bessel or Lengendre functions are defined as a differential equation and then solved using the method.
 It works by assuming that the solutions are an infinite power series which reduces the problem down to algebra or solving a reccurence relation.

 Solving the resulting algebraic equation or reccurence relation can be tedious.
 Fortunately, computer algebra systems make using this method less error prone and less painful.